Francis Agbodeka: Early life

 Agbodeka was born at Anloga in the Volta Region of Ghana (then Gold Coast) on 31 December 1931 to his father Dumega Amuzu Agbodeka and mother Vincentia Agudu.

-From 1947 to 1952, he attended Achimota College for his secondary education, and from 1953 to 1956 he studied at the University of Ghana (then the University College of the Gold Coast) where he was awarded a Bachelor of Arts degree from the University of London.
-(The University College of the Gold Coast was then a constituent college of the University of London.
-This meant that the University College of the Gold Coast was unable to award its own degrees.)
+From 1947 to 1952, Agbodeka attended Achimota College for his secondary education, and from 1953 to 1956 he studied at the University of Ghana (then the University College of the Gold Coast), where he was awarded a Bachelor of Arts degree from the University of London.
+(The University College of the Gold Coast was then a constituent college of the University of London, which meant that the University College of the Gold Coast was unable to award its own degrees.)
 In 1969, while teaching at the University of Cape Coast, he obtained a doctorate degree in history from the University of Ghana, the first person to obtain a doctorate degree from the university.

 Career

 Agbodeka began his career as a teacher at Adisadel College, Cape Coast.
-He taught the sixth form students A-Level History from 1956 to 1960.
+He taught the sixth-form students A-level History from 1956 to 1960.
 He was later employed by the University of Cape Coast in 1962 to teach history.